cotes2020/jekyll-theme-chirpy/_posts/00Basic/AppEng/Designing-Data-Intensive-Applications.md

 #### Atomic commit and two-phase commit (2PC)

-A transaction either succesfully _commit_, or _abort_.
+A transaction either successfully _commit_, or _abort_.
 Atomicity prevents half-finished results.

 On a single node, transaction commitment depends on the _order_ in which data is writen to disk: first the data, then the commit record.